mnot/I-D/draft-nottingham-webbotauth-use-cases.md

 Some bots make requests at rates that cause operational issues for Web sites.
 This may be intentional (e.g., traffic from "botnets" and other attacks) or unintentional (due to overly simple or inconsiderate implementation).
 It appears that both the number of such bots and the rate at which they make requests are increasing.

-While sites can take measures to mitigate the impact of this traffic (e.g., caching), these are only partially effective; some resources are uncacheable, and generating representations of some HTTP resources can incur much higher costs.
+While sites can take measures to mitigate the impact of this traffic (e.g., caching), these are only partially effective; some resources are uncacheable, and generating representations of some HTTP resources can incur much higher costs -- both in terms of computation and economics.
 In general, serving such great volumes of traffic can consume significant resources, in terms of both infrastructure and bandwidth.

 Currently, a site that experiences such traffic most often blocks unwelcome clients by IP address.
 This has the effect of blocking other uses of that IP address, both at that time and into the indefinite future.
 It also offers little recourse for incorrectly blocked clients, since they have no information about why they were blocked or what they should do about it.